MJoergen/ym2151_old/doc/tutorial/tutorial.md

 * Release rate (RR)

-The first four values control the envelope after a "key-on" event, while the last value controles the evelope after a "key-off" event.
+The first four values control the envelope after a "key-on" event, while the last value controls the envelope after a "key-off" event.

 To get a square envelope (i.e. maximum volume right after "key-on", and no output right after "key-off"), the following values suffice: Writing the value
-$1F to register $98 (Maximum Attack Rate), and the value $FF to the register
+$1F to register $80 (Maximum Attack Rate), and the value $FF to the register
-$F8 (Maximum Release Rate, and Maximum Decay Attentuation).
+$E0 (Maximum Release Rate, and Maximum Decay Attentuation).

 To get a sound that more closely resembles a string instrument, where the volume of the note slowly decays, one can add a first decay rate of $0A to the settings.
-This corresponds to writing the value $0A to register $B8.
+This corresponds to writing the value $0A to register $A0.

-The "key-on" event is triggered by writing the value $40 to the register $08.
+The "key-on" event is triggered by writing the value $08 to the register $08.
 The "key-off" event is triggered by writing the value $00 to the register $08.

 ## Summary
 To play a single A4 note the following writes can be used:
-* Write $1F to $98.
-Maximum Attack Rate for "Carrier2" on channel 0.
+* Write $1F to $80.
+Maximum Attack Rate for "Modulator1" on channel 0.
-* Write $0A to $B8.
-First Decay Rate for "Carrier2" on channel 0.
+* Write $0A to $A0.
+First Decay Rate for "Modulator1" on channel 0.
-* Write $FF to $F8.
-Maximum Release Rate for "Carrier2" on channel 0.
+* Write $FF to $E0.
+Maximum Release Rate for "Modulator1" on channel 0.
 * Write $C7 to $20.
 Select connection mode 7 on channel 0.
 * Write $4A to $28.
 Select key A4 on channel 0.
-* Write $40 to $08.
+* Write $08 to $08.
 Trigger "key-on" on channel 0.

 ## The register interface:
 | Address |  Bits  | Function | Description       | Abbreviation |